DarkLordDudeALT/shittymcCustomfeatures/README.md

 Yeah That's Right, Now I'm Not Going To Do Everything, Some Suggestions Are Far To...
 Perplexing?, Anyways Ima Try And Big Cheese It.
 Your Free To Download Any File Here, That Is My Intention After All.

+Put [DarkAthame Comp.]
+Into Your Functions Folder And Toss What Files That You Want In There ;)

 Worst Regards,
 u/Athame-The-VoidIndex